Damally/RedshiftWorkshop/Lab4/README.md

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/gluedatabase.jpg "Database Name")

-## Create clawler Job using AWS Glue
+## Create crawler Job using AWS Glue

 After creating the database in AWS Glue, you will now create a crawler job that will scan an S3 bucket where the parquet files are stored and then create external tables automatically for you with correct properties.
 Later you will query these external tables in Amazon Redshift Spectrum.
-The integration with Data Lake on S3 will allow you to query data on tables stored either on Amazon Redshift or S3 using Amazon Redshift Spectrun through external tables.
+The integration with Data Lake on S3 will allow you to query data on tables stored either on Amazon Redshift or S3 using Amazon Redshift Spectrum through external tables.

 While still in the AWS Glue console, choose `Crawlers` on the left-hand side and then **`Add crawler`**